Imprint or Line: Silhouette Desire #618

-I read In Nelson’s Brand back when I subscribed to the Silhouette Desire line.
+I read Nelson’s Brand back when in the 1990s when I subscribed to the Silhouette Desire line.
 They used to run a Man of the Month theme and Nelson’s Brand was that month’s pick (January 1991).
 I recall never being too impressed with the Desire editors’ choices, and this was one of those books that failed to impress.
 The Desire staff really dropped the ball by not picking Lass Small’s Four Dollars and Fifty-One Cents over this one.

 Allison Hathoway is new in town.
 She’s got a tragic back story where her missionary parents were killed in South America.
 Her friend, Winnie, treats her with kid gloves as, if she’s so delicate she might break at the slightest touch.

 Gene Nelson is Winnie’s fiance’s brother.
 Gene and his brother, Dwight, run their family ranch together, although lately, Gene hasn’t been tending much to his responsibilities.
 He’s been drowning his sorrows in drink and women.
 Although now deceased, the man Gene thought was his father all his life, turned out not to be his biological parent at all.

 Allison is inexplicably drawn to Gene, seeing something in him.
 Maybe it’s his furry chest, cool green eyes, or his ridiculously large…cowboy hat.